Is Thumsters the right fit for your family? Take our quiz and find out.

 We all know the old saying about working with children and animals but in a family setting, pets provide children with a unique friendship and bond that will teach them love, patience, compassion and kindness towards others.
 Adopting or purchasing the first family pet for your child is an exciting time and there are many things to consider before bringing a new fur or scales baby home.
 For example, it’s important to think about what species of pet would suit your family best, what breed, whether you adopt from a shelter or purchase from a reputable breeder, and how the pet will fit into your family dynamic and schedule.
 To make the decision and process easier for you, we created the Children's Pet Guide: How To Choose And Introduce A Family Pet.
 This blog will tell you about:

--How to introduce your child and family to the pet
+-How to choose a pet -How to introduce your child and family to the pet -Who should feed the pet -Playtime with pets -Relaxing downtime with pets

 Choosing a first pet